Back to Blog

 The word "AI" appears in the marketing of every tool on this list.
 What it means varies dramatically.

 Dobidy: AI generates new video frames.
 The output contains visual information that did not exist in the input photos.
-The AI synthesizes camera movement, transitions, and temporal transformations at the pixel level.
+The AI synthesizes camera movement and transitions at the pixel level.
 This is generative AI applied to video creation.

 Canva, Animoto, Lumen5: AI assists with template selection, layout suggestions, and content matching.
 The photos themselves are not transformed -- they are arranged and decorated.
 The AI operates at the workflow level (helping you make decisions faster) not at the content level (creating new visual content).